JeffDeCola/my-cheat-sheets/software/development/software-architectures/artificial-intelligence/artificial-intelligence-cheat-sheet/README.md

 * **Clustering**
   * Used for grouping similar data
+  * Example: Grouping customers by purchasing behavior
 * **Pattern Recognition**
   * Used for finding patterns in data
+  * Example: Finding patterns in stock market data
 * **Dimensionality Reduction Visualization**
   * Used for reducing the number of features in data
+  * Example: Reducing the number of features in an image

 ### DEEP LEARNING (NEURAL NETWORKS)